-Ener-G bread loaves were some of the first allergy-friendly bread options on the market.
+Ener-G bread loaves were some of the first gluten-free and allergy-friendly bread options on the market.
 I often describe this company as a functional brand.
 They offer different varieties of breads for nearly every dietary need, including sodium-free, low protein, phenylalanine-free, high fiber, preservative-free, and more.

 We’ve sampled quite a few of their products, some of which have sadly been discontinued, but most of the Ener-G bread loaves have persisted.
 Our trials included two of the more popular options, the Tapioca Light Loaf and the Brown Loaf.

 The bakers at Ener-G are quite serious with the name of the Tapioca Light Loaf.
 The entire thing weighs just 8 ounces, and one slice is just 70 calories.
 Adults will love these snack-sized portions, and kids will enjoy eating a whole sandwich for themselves as each slice is perfectly sized for little hands.

 This Tapioca Loaf has a very mild flavor and an aftertaste that was quite similar to traditional white bread.
 Overall, it went with just about everything: dairy-free buttery spreads, jam, peanut butter, honey, you name it.
 Though it was gluten-free, the bread held together fairly well.
 We were able to enjoy it as the base for chunkier sandwiches, such as tuna fish, without a single collapse.
 That said, it has a very unique dry and brittle texture, which was a little odd as is, but delightful once toasted.
 In fact, once heated, my husband had no idea it was gluten-free.

 If you want to up your nutritional game, Ener-G has packed a lot of goodness into their little Brown Loaf.
 It is surprisingly dense and very heavy.
 Yet the shape makes slices that are sized perfectly for little hands or light snacks.
 I liked the flavor, which was somewhat “wheat-y.”